Tactical urbanism

-Tactical urbanism, also commonly referred to as guerrilla urbanism, pop-up urbanism, city repair, D.I.Y. urbanism, planning-by-doing, urban acupuncture, and urban prototyping, is a low-cost, temporary change to the built environment, usually in cities, intended to improve local neighbourhoods and city gathering places.
+Tactical urbanism (also referred to as guerrilla urbanism, pop-up urbanism, city repair, D.I.Y. urbanism, planning-by-doing, urban acupuncture, and urban prototyping) is a low-cost, temporary change to the built environment, usually in cities, intended to improve local neighbourhoods and city gathering places.

 Tactical urbanism is often citizen-led but can also be initiated by government entities.
 Community-led temporary installations are often intended to pressure government agencies into installing a more permanent or expensive version of the improvement.

 Terminology

 The term was popularized around 2010 to refer to a range of existing techniques.
 The Street Plans Collaborative defines "tactical urbanism" as an approach to urban change that features the following five characteristics: